mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 **Katagiri**: That is completely opposite, okay?
 Usually we hate distinguishing mind, and we like truth very much.
 This is the human desire; that’s why you want to practice.
 But that is the individual understanding, when you see [dharma](glossary#dharma) [from an] individual point of view.
 But it is not real dharma.
 Real dharma is deeper, like the ocean.
 So, let your eyes open to see another aspect.
 That’s why he said [the] opposite.

 For instance, the first koan a Rinzai Zen master gives you is “nothing”.
 Well, nothing is completely something you are amazed by, because we don’t believe in that way.
 [We believe] everything exists, everything is real.
-But zen says “nothing”; think this.
+But Zen says “nothing”: think this.
 That is a really big shock.
 That’s all.

 The big shock is very important.
 It isn’t important whether you understand it or not.
 The Zen teacher doesn’t expect you [to understand] in that way; [it’s] just to give you a big shock, like this.
 You cannot destroy the question; question becomes *[unintelligible]* nothing.
 That big shock is rooted in your mind.
 That’s very nice.